 When you dip these in chocolate you can either go for a smooth finish, like the real Mars bars, or you could make some nice designs on top with a fork and some other types of chocolate.
 I ran a fork through them to make them a bit “homemade”.

 I hope my caramel troubles don’t stop you from making these.
-There’s nothing wrong with this recipe – just with my thermometer.
-The recipe makes excellent Mars bars, you just need to make sure that you actually cook the caramel to the correct temperature.
-My thermometer was off by about eight degrees Celsius, which is a lot for candy making.
+There’s nothing wrong with this recipe – just with my thermometer at first.
+I (and others who posted in the comments) have made the recipe with a working thermometer after my first batch and it made excellent Mars bars.
+You just need to make sure that you actually cook the caramel to the correct temperature.
+My thermometer was off by about eight degrees Celsius the first time around, which is a lot for candy making.

 Happy New Years everyone – hope your next year is sweet, with a touch of sea salt since that’s the new baking thing.